CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/making-an-app-in-python.md

 ---

 In the summer semester for the Computing for Mathematics module we were required to create 'companies' of 4.
-The goal was for us to create a 'product' which involes programming and mathematics.
+The goal was for each company to create a 'product' which involes programming and mathematics.
-For this our company decided to make an mobile app, to aid with learning mathematics through giving content and quiz.
+For this my company decided to make an mobile app, to aid with learning mathematics through giving content and quiz.

 Once we have decided to make the app I looked at varies [GUI frameworks](https://wiki.python.org/moin/GuiProgramming) based on python which we could use.
 From this list we decided that [Kivy](http://kivy.org/) would be best suited for what we required.